Click from the list below to navigate to that section of this guide for more information.

 - Check for Camera Compatibility

 If you are having an issue connecting your recorder to the Internet, please follow the troubleshooting measures below.
+The use of other network devices between the main unit and your Internet Router is not suggested.

-- Check the Cable Connection
+- Check the Ethernet Connection

 Ensure the provided Ethernet cable is connected from the Ethernet port (on the rear of the recorder) to your router/network.